wix-playground/dapperdox/README.md

 Where an openAPI specification is describing a non-RESTful set of APIs, they are often grouped together and sharing the same HTTP method.
 For example, two `get` methods having respective `summary` texts of `lookup product by ID` and `lookup product by barcode` would probably be listed together, both being product APIs.
 As they are both `get` methods, the reader would be unable to tell them apart if they are both referred to as `get` operations in the API navigation.
-By adding the `"x-navigate-methods-by-name" : true` extension to the top level openAPI specification, you can force Swaggerly to describe each method in the navigation using its `summary` text instead of its operation name or HTTP method.
+By adding the `"x-navigateMethodsByName" : true` extension to the top level openAPI specification, you can force Swaggerly to describe each method in the navigation using its `summary` text instead of its operation name or HTTP method.
 The methods will continue to be referred to by operation name or HTTP method in API pages.